EasyFinancialModels

 Is this free cash flow template really free?

-Yes — a full 3-year FCF forecasting model downloads free with no sign-up.
-Longer horizons (5 to 25 years, monthly, quarterly or annual) are a one-time $19.98 unlock, no subscription.
+Yes — a full 3-year FCF forecasting model downloads free with just your email.
+Longer horizons (5 to 25 years, monthly, quarterly or annual) are $19.98 per model download, no subscription.

 How does working capital affect free cash flow?